The Decidability of the Riemann Hypothesis

 It is apparent that many mathematical propositions are undecidable.
 See for example \cite[Chapter 10]{bro}.
 After over 160 years of strenuous endeavours by some of the best mathematical minds of many generations but without a resolution of the Riemann hypothesis (RH), one might suspect that it is undecidable also.
 However, most who have thought about the issue believe it can be resolved, and there has been recent significant progress in that direction.
-See for example the work of Nicolas, Rogers and Tao, Dobner, Polymath15 and Ono et al, recorded in \cite{bro}.
+See for example the work of Nicolas, Rogers and Tao, Dobner, Polymath15, Ono et al and Gonek and Bagchi, recorded for example in \cite{bro}.

 In \cite[Chapter 11]{bro} there are some proof ideas on showing RH is decidable.
 However, the assumption that all critical line zeros are simple was made.
 It is the purpose of this note to remove that assumption.